drutiny/drutiny-legacy/docs/CHECKS.md

 parameters:
   foo:
     type: string
-    description: "A measure of foo to apply to denied lamas"
+    description: "A measure of foo to apply to denied llamas"
     default: bar
 ```